OCA/timesheet/sale_timesheet_budget/README.rst

 Usage
 =====

 #.
-Go to *Projects* and create a new one, setting Customer and analytic account.
+Go to *Projects* and create a new one, setting Customer, analytic account and Billable.
 #.
 Go to *Sales -> Orders -> Quotations* and create a new one setting the same
    customer and project previously created.
 #.
 Alternatively, you can create a sales order with lines that creates a project.
 #.
 Go to the project, and edit it.
 #.
 Add some records (positive or negative) in the "Budget" tab.
 #.
-Go to *Project Overview* smart-button and a new line called "Budget" in the
+Go to *Project Updates* button and a new line (Budget) in the
-   *Profitability* section will appear with the total amount of the lines.
+   *Profitability > Revenues* section will appear with the total amount of the lines.

 Known issues / Roadmap
 ======================